achmadfatoni/achmadfatoni.github.io/_posts/2016-06-05-use-custom-domain-for-your-github-pages.markdown

 ---
 published: true
-title: Use costom domain for your github pages
+title: Use custom domain for your github pages
 layout: post
 ---
 Create file called CNAME on your root github repository and wite your custom domain there.